bovender/jqvmap/create/README.md

 It turned out that the map names provided in the `.json` files are not used as-is; instead, `-merc` is automatically appended.
 This of course breaks your setup if you use the map name as provided.

-I manually deleted the `-merc` suffic from the `jquery-vmap-*.js` files, so that the map names match the file names.
+I manually deleted the `-merc` suffix from the `jquery-vmap-*.js` files, so that the map names match the file names.

 The original README.md follows.